My sources of information

 • Books; libraries and from shops;

-• Newspapers: mainly local: The Plains Producer and the Yorke Peninsula Country Times; I occasionally read the Adelaide Advertiser or The Australian (both Murdoch) at a coffee shop where I don't have to contribute financially to Rupert, which would be entirely against my principles.
+• Newspapers, with great care: The Australian (controlled by Rupert Murdoch) occasionally at a coffee shop where I don't have to contribute financially to Rupert, which would be entirely against my principles.
+Since moving to WA (in 2022) I occasionally glance at the West Australian.

 It is important to at least seriously consider providing some financial support for those of your information sources that may need it.